Top places to live in Wiltshire Salisbury

 Wiltshire's only city has medieval spendour and plenty going on, with access to culture, countryside and good schools.

 Salisbury is full of medieval splendour with a cluster of funky independent shops and restaurants and only a few short miles from the Neolithic splendour of Stonehenge – so when you’re bored of shopping, eating and drinking you can hot-foot it there and find your inner druid.

 For a small city, there are an abundance of intimate, quirky and irrefutably independent eateries.
-A nod goes to the Old Ale and Coffee House for the best Sunday roast in town and some pretty cool beach hut-style booths.
-Our favourite nearby country pubs include The King John Inn, King’s Head, Whiteparish, and especially The Dog and Gun – book now to make the most of their Eat Out to Help Out scheme, plus they have an amazing competition running on their Facebook page to win a £50 gift voucher (winner drawn 16th August).
-Book in one of their five wonderful rooms above the pub (if you can – they are busier than ever!).
+A nod goes to the Old Ale and Coffee House for the best Sunday roast in town and some pretty cool beach hut-style booths, and indie Mexican Tinga should also be on your list.
+The scrumptious Fisherton Mill Cafe has been voted Best in Wilts in the Muddy Awards 2021, and hipsters love The Yard cafe.
+Our favourite nearby country pubs include The King John Inn, and the King’s Head, Whiteparish.

 AVERAGE HOUSE PRICE

 1 hour 36 mins direct train from Salisbury to London.
 Driving to London takes 2 hours.

 View the full Top 200 Places to Live